leonhard-s/ps2-rich-presence/assets/README.md

 **0:** No modification required; image is unaltered.

-**1:** Asset was centred and upscaled to 512 x 512 px as required for Discord assets.
+**1:** Centred and upscaled asset to 512 by 512 pixels as is required for Discord application assets.

-**2:** Asset was created from scratch using the API asset as a reference.
+**2:** Created the asset from scratch using the given API file as a reference.

-**3:** Asset was manually traced and recreated for better image quality.

 | Asset                         | Image ID | Download                                                                   |  Processing  |
 |-------------------------------|----------|----------------------------------------------------------------------------|--------------|